biscuitgtaw/clearstatus/content/default/issues/2021-02-02-incident-0073-emergency-call-structure-fire-residential.md

 * \[23:18] - RIC Team sent in for Firefighters in distress.
 * \[23:26] - Ventilation started.
 * \[23:36] - Firefighters in distress rescued and Victim brought out.
+* \[23:44] - Knockdown Confirmed.
+* \[00:07] - Knockdown Confirmed.
+A Rescue Basic, Engine and Quint were dispatched from Station 7 and Station 3 to assist with a reported Structure Fire at a residential property on Barbareo Road, Chumash.
+Once the units arrived on scene they started with a Primary Search and confirmed there was one victim in the property.
+Firefighters on ventilation became unresponsive and efforts were directed towards rescue efforts.
+The Firefighters were rescued by the RIC team.
+However, the victim was declared DOA.
+The State Fire Marshals are investigating the cause of the fire.

 ![](https://i.imgur.com/7RhauIp.png)